manifold-systems/manifold/docs/faq.md

 >Note: The IDE notifies you within 24 hours when an update is available and gives you the opportunity to sync.

-#### Q: Do I really need a license for the IntelliJ plugin?
+#### Q: Do I need a license for the IntelliJ plugin?
-The [IntelliJ plugin](https://plugins.jetbrains.com/plugin/10057-manifold/) is offered separately via the JetBrains Marketplace.
-It is *free* for use with IntelliJ IDEA *Community Edition* after a 30 day free trial.
-Similarly, it is free for use with IntelliJ IDEA *Ultimate Edition* after a 30 day free trial, however after the trial the plugin lightly nags about the trial expiration, but you can continue to use it if you don't want to purchase the license.
+No. The [plugin](https://plugins.jetbrains.com/plugin/10057-manifold/) is no longer commercial and is available for free from JetBrains Marketplace.

 #### Q: How do I get manifold-*fill-in-blank* working with my project?
 Add the manifold-*fill-in-blank* dependency[s] to your project along with the `-Xplugin:Manifold` javac argument, the